The Big Picture

 Sam states: “I spend my entire day finding solutions to problems.”

-His role is focused on problem solving, which is something he particularly enjoys and is why he originally choose to study physics.
+His role is focused on problem solving, which is something he particularly enjoys and is why he originally chose to study physics.
 He relishes the opportunity to work through problems and develop solutions and answers.

 Sam’s advice to current undergraduates is that employers are looking for someone who has experience, who is a rounded individual, who can fit into that workplace, but also bring something new to the company.